cverluise/patentcity/docs/DE_ANNOTATION_GUIDELINES.md

 ##### General case

 The tag `INV` refers to the full name of an inventor.
-This is a person that is refered to as *Erfinder*.
+This is a person that is referred to as *Erfinder*.
 It appears after the item *Als Erfinder banannt:* or simply after *Erfinder:*.

 ##### Specific cases